benrutter/atollas/README.md

   "col_1" is meant to be unique, but has duplicate records
 ```

-Which means we can quickly track down any issues.
+Which means we can track down issues a *lot* faster.

-Atollas monitors the types at read time, and will also raise an error if we try to carry out operations that are incorrect for our given schema, for instance, we can only merge with a "one-to-one" cardinality because `col_1` is unique in both dataframes (as indicated by the `at.unique(at.integer)` type, if that hadn't been specified, atollas would throw an error during testing or any run time telling us those instructions aren't valid.
+Atollas monites types at read time, and additionally will raise errors when operations are incorrect for the specified schema.
+For instance, if merging with `one-to-one` cardinality, both sides of the merge operation must be unique (i.e. a `unique(integer)` type rather than simply `integer`).
+This helps you catch errors you didn't even think of at development time, neato-burrito!